-Whole roasted chicken, infused with fresh herbs - parsley, basil, marjoram.
+Whole roasted chicken, infused with fresh herbs - parsley, basil, thyme, oregano.

 - Freshly ground black pepper

-- 3 small handfuls of fresh herbs (basil, parsley, thyme, marjoram or oregano), finely chopped
+- 3/4 cup loosely packed fresh herbs (basil, parsley, thyme, marjoram or oregano), finely chopped

 - 1 lemon, halved